storm-enroute/storm-enroute.github.io/coroutines/docs/faq.md

 When looking for direct analogs of Scala coroutines in other languages, you should instead think of generators in Python, or enumerators in C#.
-Python generators allow defining subroutines that contain `yield` statements.
+Python allows defining subroutines that contain `yield` statements.
 Such subroutines are called *generators* -- after they are started, they can suspend, yield a value to the caller and later be resumed.
 This process does not involve any concurrency.